 Other albums followed…Looking East, The Naked Ride Home, Time The Conqueror, and Standing In The Breach (2014).
 He also did a couple of live solo albums that are quite good, with some impressive acoustic guitar work.

 The time has passed when singer-songwriters ruled the music world and toured with the best musicians.
-But, it was a great, packed show!
+But, it was a packed show, and Jackson Browne still sounded great!